mluszczyk/mrjp-latte/README.md

 # latte

 ## Features
-The compiler supports the complete Latte language without extensions.
+The compiler supports the complete Latte language including arrays.
 LLVM IR and x86_64 backends are available.

 ### Optimisations